 Steel Browser is available on GitHub.
 Deploy it with a single Docker command:

-It launches on port 3000 (API) and 9223 (Chrome debugging protocol).
+It launches on its default API and Chrome-debugging ports.
 Each concurrent session consumes 200-500 MB of RAM.
 The team behind it has production validation: thousands of free-tier users, hundreds paying.
 In October 2025 they doubled concurrent session limits.
-They also built steel-mcp-server for Claude integration via MCP protocol.
+They also built an MCP server for agent integration.

 The tradeoff: you own the infrastructure.
 You manage Docker, RAM pressure, uptime.
 You get smaller community and less polish than managed platforms.

-Browserless.io supports Stagehand integration via CDP URL endpoint.
+Browserless.io supports popular automation frameworks via a CDP URL endpoint.
 Pricing:

-They have native hooks for CrewAI, Browser Use, and Stagehand frameworks.
+They have native hooks for popular agent frameworks like CrewAI and Browser Use.

 Hyperbrowser.ai prices by proxy count: